About the College of Menominee Nation

 - More than 600 students, 80 percent of whom are enrolled members or descendants of American Indian tribes

-- Academic degrees in select associate and bachelor’s degree programs, diplomas and certificates in technical and trades areas, and a variety of continuing education options
+- Academic degrees in select associate and bachelor’s degree programs and diplomas in technical and trades areas, and a variety of continuing education options

 - Chartered by the Menominee People in 1993